israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Sets the full year (e.g. 4 digits for 4-digit years) for a specified date according to local time.

 Date.prototype.setHours()
+    Sets the hours for a specified date according to local time.

 #### The Date Constructor